Invention Disclosure Process and Best Practices

 -

-If you need help with invention disclosures, you can post your legal need on UpCounsel's marketplace.
+If you need help with invention disclosure, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.